 |Project leader||Iliana Monterroso|

-The activities under this project aim to promote reflexive and adaptive learning processes in MSFs that promote transformative actions that move beyond tokenistic approaches to inclusion and instead identify and address often context-specific gender-specific inequities in different decision-making processes (at process and outcome-levels), hence enabling MSFs to function as sites/mechanisms for gender-transformational change.
+The activities under this project aim to promote reflexive and adaptive learning processes in MSFs.
+They promote transformative actions that move beyond tokenistic approaches to inclusion and instead identify and address often context-specific, gender-specific inequities in different decision-making processes (at process and outcome-levels).
+In this way they enable MSFs to function as sites/mechanisms for gender-transformational change.

 In this project, we analyze data collected recently by CIFOR across 14 MSFs addressing land use in Brazil, Ethiopia, Indonesia and Peru.